Collinearity of points on Poincar\'e unit disk and Riemann sphere

 In both cases, the solution has the form $z=MH$ for some real value $M$.
 Therefore, ${\rm Arg}(z)={\rm Arg}(H)$ for $M>0$ and ${\rm Arg}(z)={\rm Arg}(H)+\pi$ for $M<0$.
 Hence, it follows that the five points $ b_c,u_c,s_c,v_c,k_c $ are on the line passing through $H$ and the origin. \end{proof}

-\begin{remark} The intersection points $k_c,s_c,t_c,u_c,v_c$ of the stereographic projections of great circles in Theorem \ref{thm_5pointschordal} are also collinear with the corresponding intersection points outside the unit circle.
-The proof for this claim follows the fact that these intersection points in the complement of the unit disk also fulfill the condition $F(z;a,b,c,d)=0$ in \eqref{equ_gcis}.
+\begin{remark} The equation \eqref{eq:QR} has two solutions in the form $z$ and $-1/\overline{z}$.
+Assuming $R\neq0$, there is one solution inside and one outside the unit disk.
+Therefore, under the condition $ a,b\in\mathbb{B}^2$, every equation of $T_c=0$, $S_c=0$, $V_c=0$, and $K_c=0$ in the proof of Theorem \ref{thm_5pointschordal} has a unique solution in the unit disk, and the points $t_c$, $s_c$, $v_c$, and $k_c$ are well defined from \eqref{equ_gcis}.
+While there are two possible choices for $u_c$, it does not matter which of them is considered as they both are collinear with the other points.
+Furthermore, the intersection points $k_c,s_c,t_c,u_c,v_c$ of the stereographic projections of great circles in Theorem \ref{thm_5pointschordal} are also collinear with the corresponding intersection points of $k_c,s_c,t_c,v_c$ outside the unit circle.
+The proof for this claim follows from the fact that these intersection points in the complement of the unit disk also fulfill the condition $F(z;a,b,c,d)=0$ in \eqref{equ_gcis}.
 Their collinearity can be seen from Figure \ref{fig_gcp}. \end{remark}

 \begin{corollary} If $a,b\in\B^2$ are non-collinear with the origin, $m$ is the hyperbolic midpoint of $a$ and $b$, the five points $k,s,t,u,v$ are as in \eqref{equ_kstuv} for these choices of $a$ and $b$, and the other five $k_c,s_c,t_c,u_c,v_c$ are as in \eqref{equ_kstuv_c}, then the 11 points $k,m,s,t,u,v,k_c,s_c,t_c,u_c,v_c$ and the origin are collinear. \end{corollary} \begin{proof} As can be seen from Theorem \ref{thm_formulas} or Table \ref{t1}, the arguments of points $k,m,s,t,u,v$ are all equal to either ${\rm Arg}(H)$ or ${\rm Arg}(H)+\pi$ with $H=a(1-|b|^2)+b(1-|a|^2)$, and they therefore coincide with the arguments of points $k_c,s_c,t_c,u_c,v_c$ in Theorem \ref{thm_5pointschordal}. \end{proof}